Atlas bear: Extinction

 The Atlas bear became extinct shortly after modern firearms were developed.
 Over-hunting may have contributed to their decline.
-Pressure from zoo collectors sealed their fate, with the animals being taken away from one another and unable to reproduce and flourish.
 The Atlas bear finally became extinct in the late 19th century; the last one recorded to be killed by hunters was in 1870 in the Tetouan Mountains in northern Morocco.
 Human activity can definitely be said to have played a large role in causing the extinction of the Atlas bear.

+The alleged 19th century accounts have been questioned by various zoologists such as Ángel Cabrera and Michel Thévenot, who emphasized the complete lack of physical evidence and bear tracks found.